APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

 # MULTI-LABEL-CLASSIFICATION-using-BERT
 Implementation of a multi-label classification model for labelling text from `Linear Algebra and its applications by Gilbert Strang`[^5]
+## Problem description:
+-To be able to process text from `Linear Algebra and its applications by Gilbert Strang` through a deep learning model and predict the label for any given text.
+  - To achieve this, all text will have to be converted into numbers such that every word has a unique representation.
+  - To use this number representation and apply supervised learning techniques to correctly guess the label/topic that the text is referring to.
 ## Possible approaches:
 - Use bag-of-words and apply statistical and probabilistic analysis to predict the text’s label.
+  -This offers no solutions for semantic,lexical or referential ambiguity.
+It solely guesses based on frequency of words associated with a label and would be a bad choice for this task.
 - Use Word-2-vec or GloVe embeddings and use LSTMs or ML models such as Naïve Bayes or Support Vector Machine
+  - Context independent embedding for each word.
+Also, depends on frequency of words occuring across the whole dataset.
+Resolves some degree of semantic ambiguity, but still not good enough.
 - Use pre-trained BERT model and implement downstream task.[^4]
 ## Approach rationale:
 - Hugging face library offers an API for a pre-trained BERT model.
 We can essentially import all the pre-trained weights and biases from this model and fine tune it using our custom dataset.
 These have been fine-tuned on a huge amount of data.
 Running this process on a single-GPU google collab notebook would be unfeasible and this is a major reason to use Transfer Learning.
-- BERT makes use of positional encodings instead of frequentist approaches such as bag-of-words/Word2Vec/GloVe.
-In word2vec for example, stop-words aren’t considered as they would add no meaning.
-These words would occur in any sentence for any label.
-However, this approach doesn’t account for lexical or referential ambiguity.
-For example, “Reading is on the map “ and “Reading a map” mean and imply different things.
+- BERT makes use of positional encodings instead of frequentist approaches such as bag-of-words/Word2Vec/GloVe.For example, “Reading is on the map “ and “Reading a map” mean and imply different things.
 BERT positional encodings are made using a stack of 12 encoders.
-All that is left to do is a downstream task for classification (specific to our label set).
+The Bi-directional Encoding process is applied over an initial embedding produced by applying *Masked Language Modeling* and *Next Sentence Prediction* methods simultaneously over a huge dataset.
+This All that is left to do is a downstream task for classification (specific to our label set).
 Which makes our tasks considerably less dependent on resources and allows for a task specific fine-tuning process.

 ## Summary of steps:
 - Pick book to use as source of dataset.